francesjgonzales/proj3/README.md

 ## UX

 This website is designed for teachers to register the student, assign them to a class group, track each student's attendance and temperature, and update student records.
-The purpose of this website is for teacher to have access to the database where all records are inside.
+Teachers will be the main user in this website and in later development, parents will be the secondary user where communication and chat group will be created.
+This website is for internal use where parents will be given special access by teachers.

 ### User Story